bjmdigital/blokki/README.md

 ## Steps required to release plugin:

-Once you have done all the build and plugin is ready to be released, you may follow these steps to issue the new plugin
+Once you have done all the build and plugin is ready to be released, you may run the following command to create a `.zip` file for plugin release:
-release:

-1. Clone the repo toa new location probably your desktop:
-    * `git clone your_repo_link.git`

-2. Run Composer Update to build and install composer dependencies:
-    * `composer update`
-3. install npm modules and run build
-    * `npm install`
-    * `npm run build`
+ 1. `npm run plugin-zip`

-4. Once everything is built, you should remove the git directories, node_modules and other unnecessary directories:
-    * `find . | grep .git | xargs rm -rf` to remove all git related files and directories
-    * `rm node_modules -r` to remove all node modules since these are not required after the build process is done.
-    * `rm composer.lock` optionally remove composer lock file
-    * `rm package-lock.json` optionally remove npm package lock file
+ 2. Cut the `.zip` file and upload to the repo release

 ### Post Type Config Possible values and defaults